jeffington/jeffington.github.io/index.md

 Cardley was a customer loyalty program for restaurants and merchants.

-I developed Cardley as a kiosk Android app, replacing the device's default Android Launcher and guiding users through the Cardley account sign up process.
-It integrated with an external credit card reader and used the card data to create an account with a third party PCI compliant API provided by [Linkable Networks](https://linkablenetworks.com).
+I was hired to develop Cardley as a Android kiosk-style app.
+It replaced the host device's default Android Launcher (home screen) and guided users through the Cardley account sign up process.
+It integrated with an external credit card reader that connected through the 3.5mm audio port.
+It then used the card data to create an account with a third party PCI compliant API provided by [Linkable Networks](https://linkablenetworks.com).
 After registering the user, future credit card transactions would automatically receive discounts and rewards.

 Shortly after completing the application, Cardley was unable to secure funding for continued development and a production release.